jcampbellcodes/jcampbellcodes.github.io/about.md

 > - Andrea Swensson, MPR (Minnesota Public Radio)

 <center>
-Colorado-based Jack Campbell & the Head Mess draws on the Minneapolis songwriting tradition of stuffing infectious pop earworms and unique harmonic flavors into a fuzzy garage rock package.
-Their danceable indie rock veneer, akin to influences such as Sondre Lerche, the Replacements, and Elvis Costello, conceals deeper themes of mental health and relationship struggles.
+Colorado-based Jack Campbell & the Head Mess stuffs infectious pop earworms and unique harmonic flavors into a fuzzy garage rock package.
+Their danceable indie rock veneer, akin to influences such as Sondre Lerche, Spoon, and Elvis Costello, conceals deeper themes of mental health and relationship struggles.
 <br>
 <br>